Enochteo/web103_finalproject/planning/entity_relationship_diagram.md

 # Entity Relationship Diagram

-Reference the Creating an Entity Relationship Diagram final project guide in the course portal for more information about how to complete this deliverable.
+Reference for the Database design of ServiceLink, showing all the tables and their respective columns and relationships.

 ## Create the List of Tables